-PBMCs of 1st-line STS also exhibited a notable reduction of CD56^{dim} NK cell frequencies compared with HD and RCC.
-Values of CD56^{dim}CD16+ subgroup proportions of 1st-line STS patients were between those of HD and 2nd-line patients.
-As 1st-line STS patients did not receive systemic cytostatic therapy, these changes may be disease-associated.
-Notably, not all cancer types seem to exert effects on peripheral NK cells as NK cells from RCC patients did not differ from those of HD.
-Disturbances in NK cell subsets seem to follow disease progression, as they worsened from 1st- line to 2nd-line STS patients.
-Besides increasing tumor burden, a contribution of chemotherapy to the development of these alterations cannot be excluded.
-However, such long lasting effects are to date unprecedented as discussed before.

-The drastic alterations of NK cell subset composition in PBMCs of 2nd-line STS patients compared to HD and RCC patients provided a plausible explanation for the impaired NK cell reactivity.
-Yet, alterations in 1st-line STS patients were moderate and did not reach statistical significance, thus they cannot convincingly explain the poor cytotoxicity of NK cells of 1st-line STS patients.
-Subsequent analyses included expression of activating NK receptors (NKG2D, NKp46) as well as inhibitory CD94 receptor or signaling adaptor molecule CD3ζ and cytotoxic proteins (perforin, granzyme B), all of which contribute to the level of NK cell activity and are frequently downregulated in cancer patient NK cells.
-14,45 Again, our observations failed to provide an explanation for the deficient NK cell activity of 1st-line STS patients as none of the markers showed any difference between 1st-line STS patients and HD or RCC patients.
+PBMCs of 1st line STS also exhibited a notable reduction of CD56^{dim} NK cell 392 frequencies compared with HD and RCC.
+Values of CD56^{dim}CD16+ subgroup 393 proportions of 1st line STS patients were between those of HD and 2nd line patients.
+394 As 1st line STS patients did not receive systemic cytostatic therapy, these changes 395 may be disease-associated.
+Notably, not all cancer types seem to exert effects on 396 peripheral NK cells as NK cells from RCC patients did not differ from those of HD.
+397 Disturbances in NK cell subsets seem to follow disease progression, as they 398 worsened from 1st line to 2nd line STS patients.
+Besides increasing tumor burden, a 399 contribution of chemotherapy to the development of these alterations cannot be 400 excluded.
+However, such long lasting effects are to date unprecedented as 401 discussed before.
+402 and did not reach statistical significance, thus they cannot convincingly explain the 406 poor cytotoxicity of NK cells of 1st line STS patients.
+Subsequent analyses included 407 expression of activating NK receptors (NKG2D, NKp46) as well as inhibitory CD94 408 receptor or signaling adaptor molecule CD3ζ and cytotoxic proteins (perforin, 409 granzyme B), all of which contribute to the level of NK cell activity and are frequently 410 downregulated in cancer patient NK cells.^{14,45} Again, our observations failed to 411 provide an explanation for the deficient NK cell activity of 1st line STS patients as 412 none of the markers showed any difference between 1st line STS patients and HD or 413 RCC patients.
+414